 Dolphins are part of the family of toothed whales that includes orcas and pilot whales.
-They are mammals and breathe through a blowhole on the top of their head.
-Dolphin coloration varies, but they are generally gray in color with darker backs than the rest of their bodies.
+They are mammals and breathe

 Most dolphin species have a long lifespan.
 It is estimated that some individuals may have lived for more than 100 years.